Program

 Zhenkai Liang, National University of Singapore

-A Comprehensive, Automated Security Analysis of the Uptane Automotive Over-the-Air Update Framework
+A Comprehensive, Automated Security Analysis of the Uptane Automotive Over-the-Air Update Framework [PDF]

 Robert Lorch, The University of Iowa